hojuno/ttsg-openai-lcc-comp/README.md

 If it runs, it should be fine.

 ## Configuration
 In `config.json`, you can set your desired voice model and voice as listed [by OpenAI](https://platform.openai.com/docs/guides/text-to-speech).
+Also set `env` to the filepath to your `.env` file.

 ## Related stuff
 Project J.A.I.son: https://github.com/limitcantcode/jaison-core